JohanBinst/aws-certification/dva/13-Advanced Storage.md

 - integrates with Directory Service and YOUR OWN directory

 ## FSx For Lustre
-FSx for Lustre is a managed file system which uses the FSx product designed for high performance computing on Linux clients (POSIX)
+FSx for Lustre is a managed file system which uses the FSx product designed for high performance computing on Linux clients, uses POSIX permissions.
-- It delivers extreme performance for scenarios such as BIG DATA, MACHINE LEARNING and FINANCIAL MODELING
+- It delivers extreme performance (100 GB/s, sub milisecond latency) for scenarios such as BIG DATA, MACHINE LEARNING and FINANCIAL MODELING
  - FSx for Lustre is a managed Lustre high compute system.
 Linux clients (POSIX)
-- Two deploment types: Persistent or Scratch
+- Two deploment types: Persistent(HA) or Scratch(performance)
  - Scratch: highliy optimized for short-term.
-No replication and fast. not HA
+No replication and fast.
+Is not highly available
- - Persistent: Longer term, high avail in one AZ, self-healing
+ - Persistent: Longer term, High Availability in one AZ, self-healing
 - Accessible over VPN or Direct Connect
 EXAM - If Lustre, POSIX mentioned...
 FSx for Lustre, ML/big data/fin-modeling, SageMaker

 ## FSx vs EFS